Khush-Vaghela/Aeroflow/README.md

-one atomic unit, and six stored functions/procedures spanning two graph models — the static route network (`Route`/`Route_Fare`) and the real, time-expanded flight schedule (`Flight_Legs`) — each solved with the algorithm actually suited to the question (DFS, Dijkstra, Bellman-Ford, and a DAG shortest-path).
+one atomic unit, and six stored functions/procedures spanning two graph models — the static route network (`Route`/`Route_Fare`) and the real, time-expanded flight schedule (`Flight_Legs`) — each solved with the algorithm actually suited to the question (Dijkstra, Bellman-Ford, and a DAG shortest-path).

 **Features.** Automatic delay computation via generated columns, a